akbarsolhtalab/Axonal-PathFinding/README.md

 # Axonal-PathFinding
-This repository contains the ABAQUS VUMAT subroutine code for modeling axonal pathfinding during brain development.
+This repository contains the ABAQUS VUMAT subroutine code for modeling axonal growth and pathfinding during brain development.
 Included in the folder "Abaqus_inp_sample" is a sample geometrical input file.
 To launch the Abaqus job, use the following command:

 Abaqus job=G_6_Case_0.inp user=vumat_axongrowth_G_6.f cpus=32 interactive